syncfusion-content/blazor-docs/blazor/toolbar/item-configuration.md

+---
+layout: post
+title: Item Configuration in Blazor Toolbar Component | Syncfusion
+description: Learn about Item Configuration in Blazor Toolbar component of Syncfusion, and more details.
+platform: Blazor
+control: Toolbar
+documentation: ug
+---

 # Item Configuration

 The Toolbar can be rendered by defining a list of items.
 Items can be constructed with the following built-in command types or item template.